This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

 Instructions

-• Heat 1 Tbsp of butter in a large skillet over medium-high heat until melted.
-Add ground beef and cook for 5 – 6 minutes breaking it up with a spatulata until it’s cooked through.
-Transfer cooked ground beef to a plate.
+• Heat 1 Tbsp butter in a large skillet over medium-high heat.
+Add ground beef and cook for 5-6 minutes, breaking it up with a spatula until fully cooked.
+Transfer the beef to a plate.

-• Add carrots, onion, garlic and ginger to the skillet, and season with a generous pinch of salt and freshly ground black pepper.
-Saute for about 3 – 4 minutes or until the carrots and onion are soft.
+• Add carrots, onion, garlic, and ginger to the skillet, and season with a generous pinch of salt and freshly ground black pepper.
+Sauté for about 3 – 4 minutes or until the vegetables are soft.

-• Add the last 1 Tbsp of butter to the skillet and stir until melted.
-Immediately add the chilled rice, cooked beef, green peas, soy sauce, sesame oil, and chili flakes (if using), and stir until combined.
-Continue stirring for an additional 3 minutes to fry the rice.
+• Add the final 1 Tbsp of butter to the skillet and let it melt.
+Add cooked beef, soy sauce, sesame oil, and chilis (if using), and stir to combine.

-• Remove from heat.
-Add the sliced green onions and stir until combined.
-Serve warm.
+• Add green peas and the sliced green onions and stir until combined.
+Remove from heat and serve warm.

 Video